Early Life and Education of Warren Buffett: A Complete Timeline

 1958: Birth of Son Peter

-In 1958, Warren Buffett and his wife Susan had their third child, a son named Peter, further completing their family.
+In 1958, Warren Buffett and Susan Thompson had their third child, a son named Peter.

 1958: Purchase of Omaha Home

-In 1958, Warren Buffett purchased a five-bedroom stucco house in Omaha for $31,500, where he still resides.
+In 1958, Warren Buffett purchased a five-bedroom stucco house in Omaha for US$31,500, where he still resides.

-In 1961, Warren Buffett revealed that 35% of his partnership's assets were invested in the Sanborn Map Company and purchased 23% of the company's outstanding shares, eventually obtaining a seat on the board of directors.
+In 1961, Warren Buffett revealed that 35% of the partnership's assets were invested in the Sanborn Map Company, recognizing its undervalued stock.

-In 1965, Warren Buffett's partnerships began purchasing Berkshire Hathaway shares aggressively, paying $14.86 per share, and Buffett took control of Berkshire Hathaway at a board meeting.
+In 1965, Warren Buffett's partnerships began aggressively purchasing Berkshire Hathaway shares at $14.86 per share.

-1970: Became Chairman and Majority Shareholder of Berkshire Hathaway
+1970: Buffett became chairman and majority shareholder of Berkshire Hathaway

-In 1970, Warren Buffett emerged as the chairman and majority shareholder of Berkshire Hathaway, a textile manufacturing firm his investment firm acquired.
+In 1970, Warren Buffett became the chairman and majority shareholder of Berkshire Hathaway, solidifying his control over the company.

 In 1971, Warren Buffett purchased a vacation home in Laguna Beach, California, for $150,000.

-In 1977, Warren Buffett and his wife Susan began living separately, though they remained married until her death.
+In 1977, Warren Buffett and his wife Susan began living separately, though they remained married.

 1989: Purchase of Private Jet

-In 1989, Warren Buffett purchased a private jet for nearly $6.7 million and named it "The Indefensible," later renamed "The Indispensable".
+In 1989, Warren Buffett purchased a private jet for nearly $6.7 million of Berkshire's funds, naming it "The Indefensible", later renamed "The Indispensable".

 1999: Sale of Private Jet

-Prior to mid-1999, Warren Buffett sold the private jet named "The Indefensible" and began utilizing Berkshire's flight services.
+Prior to mid-1999, Warren Buffett sold the private jet he had previously purchased and began using Berkshire's flight services.

 July 2004: Death of Susan Buffett

-In July 2004, Susan Buffett, Warren Buffett's wife, passed away, marking the end of their marriage.
+In July 2004, Susan Buffett, Warren Buffett's wife, passed away.

 December 2006: Tech Habits

-In December 2006, it was reported that Warren Buffett did not carry a mobile phone or have a computer at his desk and drove his own Cadillac DTS.
+In December 2006, it was reported that Warren Buffett did not carry a mobile phone, did not have a computer at his desk, and drove his own automobile.

 In 2006, Warren Buffett disowned his son Peter's adopted daughter, Nicole, after she participated in a documentary about economic inequality.